geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 takes 2 flags:

 `-c` or `--catalog` for the name of the catalog table
-`-f` or `--feature-name` for the name of the feature
+`-fn` or `--feature-name` for the name of the feature

 Let's find out more about the attributes on our first feature.
 Run the command

 {% highlight bash %}
-geomesa describe -u username -p password -c cmd_tutorial -f feature
+geomesa describe -u username -p password -c cmd_tutorial -fn feature
 {% endhighlight %}

 The output should look like: